CosmWasm/cw-plus/README.md

 `cargo tarpaulin -o html --packages cw3-fixed-multisig`

 Note that it will produce a code coverage report for the entire project, but only the coverage in that package is the real value.
-If does give quick feedback for you if you unit test writing was successful.
+It is a quick feedback for you if your unit test writing was successful.

 ## Contributing